What is skin rejuvenation and resurfacing?

 At Samra Plastic Surgery, using the latest technology, our board certified plastic surgeons offer surgical procedures and medical treatments to enhance the areas of face and neck.
 Corrections may also be made for congenital deformities (birth defects) and abnormalities resulting from accidents or disease.

 |Aesthetic Surgery||Facelift||Cosmetic Facial Implants|

 |Surgery of the Chin||Lip Enhancement||BOTOX|

 |Collagen Injection||Nose Surgery||Reconstructive Facial Surgery|

 Surgery of the Chin

-Chin surgery can change the shape of the chin to reduce or enhance the chin to bring it into balance and proportion with the other facial features.
-The contour of the chin can be reshaped to be smoother, or more angular in appearance.
+Chin surgery may change the shape of the chin or enhance the chin to bring it into balance and proportion with the other facial features.
+The contour of the chin may be reshaped to be smoother, or more angular in appearance.

 Eyelid Surgery (Blepharoplasty)

 Eyelid surgery (blepharoplasty) is designed to reduce excess skin and fat from the upper and lower eyelids.
 The procedure may correct drooping upper lids that tend to sag with time and the puffy bags below the eyes.
 The procedure usually takes about 1 hour and can be performed in the office using local anesthesia.
 Stitches can be removed after three or four days.
 Blepharoplasty can be done as a single procedure, or in conjunction with other facial surgery such as a facelift or a browlift.
 For additional information on eyelid surgery visit: